Extra-parochial area: Conversion to parishes

 Because it was problematic for communities to be without religious provision or the usual structures of local governance there were demands to make extra-parochial areas operate in the same way as parishes or for them to become part of an adjoining parish.
 The status of some extra-parochial areas was called into question, contested or at least ambiguous.
 Because of shifts in population, it had become necessary to divide, merge and otherwise alter ancient parishes and for them to diverge for ecclesiastical and civil purposes.
 Some extra-parochial areas were absorbed by new parishes as part of this process.

-The Extra-Parochial Places Act 1857 from 1 January 1858 effectively turned extra-parochial places into civil parishes, providing for poor relief, poor rates, police rates, burial, and registration.
+The Extra-Parochial Places Act 1857 (20 Vict. c.
+19) from 1 January 1858 effectively turned extra-parochial places into civil parishes, providing for poor relief, poor rates, police rates, burial, and registration.
 Overseers could be appointed from an adjoining parish if no inhabitant was suitable.
 A local act could be used to join the extra-parochial area to a poor law union or parish if the guardians agreed.
 It was also possible for the extra-parochial place to be merged with another parish if a majority of landowners and occupiers agreed.

 The legislation was almost prevented from passing by the influential barristers of the Inns of Court who were able to secure a special provision to ensure Gray's Inn, Inner Temple, and Middle Temple could not be grouped into any poor law union, although they were otherwise considered to be parishes.
 This provision was also made for Charterhouse, London.

 The 1857 act was not completely successful and several areas continued to operate extra-parochially.
 The Poor Law Amendment Act 1866 converted to civil parishes any place that levied a separate poor rate and the Poor Law Amendment Act 1868 incorporated "for all civil parochial purposes" the extra-parochial places remaining on 25 December 1868, that were without an appointed overseer of the poor, into a neighbouring parish with the longest common boundary.